Disney animators' strike

+The Disney animators' strike was a 1941 American film industry work stoppage where unionized employees of Walt Disney Productions picketed and disrupted film production for just under four months.

-The Disney animators' strike in 1941 reflected anger at inequities of pay and privileges at the non-unionized Walt Disney Productions.
-Walt Disney responded to the five-week strike by firing many of his animators, but was eventually pressured into recognizing the Screen Cartoonist's Guild (SCG).
+The strike reflected anger at inequities of pay and privileges at Disney, a non-unionized workplace.
+Walt Disney responded to the five-week strike by firing many of his animators, but was eventually pressured into recognizing the Screen Cartoonist's Guild (SCG) by signing a contract with them, which involved, amongst other concessions, rehiring those who wished to return.

 History

+Background

 In the 1930s, a rise of labor unions took place in Hollywood in response to the Great Depression and subsequent mistreatment of employees by studios.
 Among these unions was the Screen Cartoonist's Guild (SCG), which formed in 1938 after the first strike at an animation studio occurred, the 1937 Fleischer Studios strike.
-By 1941, SCG president Herbert Sorrell had secured contracts with every major cartoon studio except Disney and Leon Schlesinger Productions.
-Schlesinger gave in to the SCG's requests to sign a contract after his own employees went on strike, but upon signing reportedly asked, "What about Disney?"
+By 1941, SCG president Herbert Sorrell had secured contracts with most of the major animation studios in California (including MGM Cartoons, Walter Lantz Productions, Screen Gems and George Pal Productions) except for Disney and Leon Schlesinger Productions.
+Schlesinger gave in to the SCG's requests to sign a contract after his own employees went on strike for six days, but upon signing reportedly asked, "What about Disney?"

 Disney's animators had the best pay and working conditions in the industry, but were discontented.
 Originally, 20 percent of the profits from short cartoons went toward employee bonuses, but Disney eventually suspended this practice.
 Disney's 1937 animated film Snow White and the Seven Dwarfs was a financial success, allowing Disney to construct a new, larger studio in Burbank, California, financed by borrowing.
 At the Burbank studio, a rigid hierarchy system was enforced where employee benefits such as access to the restaurant, gymnasium, and steam room were limited to the studio's head writers and animators, who also received larger and more comfortable offices.
 Individual departments were segregated into buildings and heavily policed by administrators.

 The box-office failures of Pinocchio and Fantasia in 1940 forced Disney to make layoffs, although Disney rarely involved himself in the hiring and firing process with those who were not atop the pay chain.
 The studio's pay structure was very disorganized, with some high-ranking animators earning as much as $300 a week, while other employees made as little as $12.
 According to then-Disney animator Willis Pyle, "there was no rhyme or reason as to the way the guys were paid.
 You might be sitting next to a guy doing the same thing as you and you might be getting $20 a week more or less than him".
-Staff were also forced to put their name to documents which stated that they worked a forty hour week, whilst their actual hours were much longer.
+Staff were also forced to put their name to documents which stated that they worked a forty hour week, while their actual hours were much longer.
 In addition there was resentment at Walt Disney taking credit for their work, and employees wished to receive on-screen credit for their art.